 - Meet the minimum points requirements in the compulsory categories of skills development (30 points over 3 years), industry-specific participation (30 points over 3 years) and maintenance of language (30 points over 3 years).

-Click here to see the proposed Professional Development (PD) catalogue which describes the types of activities a practitioner can claim.
+Click here to see the Professional Development (PD) catalogue which describes the types of activities a practitioner can claim.

 Certified practitioners will have access to a new online logbook to record work practice and professional development evidence in early 2018.